Key Takeaways

 Food Dyes in the Recovery Process

 For people in eating disorder recovery, clean nutrition matters.
 Eating simple, whole foods can help the brain and body heal from the damage caused by disordered eating.
+Reducing or avoiding artificial dyes can:- Help balance mood and energy

 - Support gut-brain health